GokulManoharan/Four-Function-Calculator/README.md

 ## Four Function Calculator

-A simple arithmetic calculator built using React.js as library and Redux to manage the state values
+A simple arithmetic calculator built using React.js library and Redux to manage the state values.

 To see a working demo of this project, clone it and run the below commands
 >npm install &&